 So in the end, with a couple of hours to go before the club started, I reckoned I could code up a simple implementation of the score board in a web browser.
 I scraped some questions from here, used a bit of Python to parse and convert to JSON, then used jQuery and HTML5 audio to get something that works pretty well for our purposes and doesn't need an internet connection.

-Usage and source code on bitbucket.
+Usage and source code on GitHub.
 In brief:

 We set up my laptop as the screen, with some speakers for increased volume, and one of the other leaders used a USB keyboard to control it and decide on correct answers, while I was the game show host.
 It ended up being pretty fun, and I can imagine re-using on a church holiday etc, with a projector perhaps.